 Riley Levine ’20 says that an out-of-school writing program called Writopia and a chance to meet and share a poem with Maya Angelou were important inspirations.
 Riley says, “At D-E, I try to seek out the different opportunities that there are for students to express themselves through creative writing.
 When there is a creative writing assignment given in English, I devote a lot time and thought to it.
 I have written and performed various spoken word pieces in Middle School Drama and Voice and the Spoken Word.
 I have also participated in Write Night, and in Middle School I was one of the Open Roads magazine editors.
 Now in Upper School, I am a member of Calliope.”
 In the past three years, Riley has won many awards in the Scholastic Art and Writing competition, including one four Regional Gold Keys and in seventh grade a National Gold for poetry.

 He notes, “One of the main reasons that I write is to share my ideas and my perspectives with others, in the hope that I will have a positive influence on the world.
 The most meaningful reading that I have ever done was reciting a poem that I had written about the Holocaust.
 It was at a memorial event with an audience of more than 500 people, including many Holocaust survivors.
 Several people came up to me afterwards to express their appreciation to me for giving voice to the traumatic experience that they lived through.
 The feedback that I received from audience members has helped me to see how art can impact people in direct and powerful ways.”
-(Editor’s Note: See page 9 for Riley’s poem “Wind Song.”)
+(Editor’s Note: See below for Riley’s poem “Wind Song.”)

 Kenneth Yan ’18, president of D-E’s Robotics Team 0207 Critical Mass, says, “I was that kid who took things apart, unscrewing and prying things open.
 I found whole worlds intertwined within the guts of a camera, a mechanical pencil, or an old and broken printer.
 It was in these moments that I fell in love with figuring out how things work, and I sought to create using my discoveries.
 In my freshman year, I joined the Upper School’s robotics program and helped launch the freshman robotics team.
 That season, I spent Thursday and Friday nights with the team, building, de-bugging, and innovating.
 We all made discoveries, we tried and sometimes failed, but we all came out a little more curious, a little more passionate.”
 This year he initiated efforts for community outreach, including doing workshops at the Lower School, organizing a school-wide STEM Festival during the Spring Carnival, and working with other robotics teams all around the world.
 He says, “I believe robotics goes beyond the robot; instead, it is part of a movement that engages people, inspires people to find their passions.
 I encourage you to join this movement, for we are shaping a culture, a culture that supports doing and innovating.
 This is a culture in which curiosity overrules knowledge, and passion overrules accomplishment.
 This is a culture in which we love exploration.
 This is a culture in which we crave discovery, dare to create, and dare to make an impact!”